influxdata/influxdb-client-csharp/Client/README.md

 ```

 > :warning: Due to a security reason `Authorization` header is not forwarded when redirect leads to a different domain.
-> You can create custom `Authenticator` which change this behaviour - [more info](https://stackoverflow.com/a/28285735/1953325)
+> You can create custom `Authenticator` which change this behaviour - [see more](https://stackoverflow.com/a/28285735/1953325).

 #### Log HTTP Request and Response